itsays-zqc/my-website/docs/examples/Active_Device/MOD/MOD.md

 ```

-​	You can invoke the `FDE`  module to analyze the refractive index distribution of the device.
+You can invoke the `FDE`  module to analyze the refractive index distribution of the device.
 To define the region of the refractive index distribution to be extracted in `geometry` , which is the coordinate in the two-dimensional Y-Z plane at X-axis equal to 0.
 Then, define the file name of the result image and save it to the "plot" folder.

-​	To analyze the doping distribution of the device, the `OEDevice`  module can be invoked.
+​To analyze the doping distribution of the device, the `OEDevice`  module can be invoked.
 First, define the region from which to extract the refractive index distribution, which is the coordinate in the two-dimensional Y-Z plane where the X-axis equals 0.
 Then, define the file name for the resulting image and save it to the "plot" folder.
 Additionally, save the simulation process to the "log" folder in the "project" directory.

 ```python
 simu["preview_oedevice"].run_doping(name="x_in", property={